1696 Pierre Mortier Polar Projection Map on Two Hemispheres

 Description

-This is a beautiful example of Peter Mortier's 1696 double-hemisphere map of the north and south poles.
+This is a beautiful example of Peter Mortier's 1696 double-hemisphere map of the northern and southern hemispheres.
 The primary hemispheres focus on the northern and southern thirds of the world.
 The secondary hemispheres show the entire world, centered respectively on Paris and its antipodes.

 The Geography